Anna Mia Ekström wants justice

 Name: Anna Mia Ekström.

-Title: Clinical professor in infectious disease epidemiology focusing on HIV at the Department of Public Health Sciences.
+Title: Clinical professor in infectious disease epidemiology focusing on HIV at the Department of Global Public Health.

 Family: Husband and two children, 8 and 13 years old, and two stepchildren, 21 and 27 years old.